 4. A rationalized approach (based on similar properties or hazards presented) should be used for allocating packing instructions to specific substances.

 5. The packing instructions are primarily intended for the person preparing the package for consignment.
 They should not address classification or operational provisions.

-Packing instruction structure
+A.2 Packing instruction structure